microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewinstancedecisionitem-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

+Update access decisions, known as [accessReviewInstanceDecisionItems](../resources/accessreviewinstancedecisionitem.md), for which the user is the reviewer.

 >[!NOTE]
 >Any updates made to an **accessReviewInstanceDecisionItem** can only be made by calling users who are listed as reviewer for the parent [accessReviewInstance](../resources/accessreviewinstance.md).

-In the Azure AD [access reviews](../resources/accessreviewsv2-root.md) feature, reviewers can use this API to update access decisions, known as [accessReviewInstanceDecisionItems](../resources/accessreviewinstancedecisionitem.md), for which they are the reviewer.

 ## Permissions
 One of the following permissions is required to call this API.
 Delegated permissions to personal Microsoft accounts are not supported.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).